Idaho City Idaho

 HISTORY OF MANIFESTATIONS

-Whenever the enforcement of the law is relaxed, people lean on vicious and deadly means to get what they want.
+Whenever law enforcement is relaxed, some people resort to vicious and deadly means to get what they want.

 Saint James Hotel, NM (A gambler on a roll was murdered for his winnings.
-Many a death happened here do to hot heads and a vengeful mind).
+Many a death happened here due to hot heads with vengeful hearts).

-Bodie, California (Many people died by fights and gun fights here as well).
+Bodie, CA (Many people died by fights and gun fights here as well).

-Idaho City, ID (Many people died during the town’s violent past, like in many other gold rush towns).
+Idaho City, ID (Many people died during the town’s violent past, as in many other gold rush towns).

-Bannack, MT (Many children died of epidemics that came through town).
+Bannack, MT (Many children died of epidemics that swept through town).

-Deadwood, South Dakota (The whole red light district went up in flames, killing many people inside the Saloons and Brothels).
+Deadwood, SD (The whole red light district once went up in flames, killing many people in the saloons and brothels).

 Virginia City, NV (Many women didn’t make it to age 30, due to childbirth gone bad).

-Idaho City, ID (Gun fights, fires, disease and death from childbirth were the five ways a lot of people, children and babies died here).
+Idaho City, ID (Gun fights, fires, disease and death from childbirth were the four ways many people, including children and babies, died here).

 MANIFESTATIONS

-Besides the casualties of the many gun fights, the fires, disease and death from child birth also took their toll.
-Despite their bad end, spirits still keep their spectral chins up and make the best of it; doing what they can do to amuse themselves.
-Not surprising is that there are unseen residents of the past hanging around various parts of town.
+Despite the bad ends they often came to, spirits still keep their spectral chins up and make the best of it, doing what they can do to endure.
+Not surprising is the fact that there are unseen residents of the past hanging around various parts of town.

 Spectral Social Hours

-Several pre-teen boys, while exploring the Pioneer Cemetery, saw a foggy, misty apparition of an old prospector, described as sporting a short beard, western clothes and a vest.
+On one occasion, several pre-teen boys, while exploring the Pioneer Cemetery, saw the foggy, misty apparition of an old prospector, described as sporting a short beard, western clothes, and a vest.

-In the Chinese section of this cemetery, a young Chinese girl is seen standing by a grave.
+In the Chinese section of the cemetery, a young girl is seen standing by a grave.

 Perusing

-The old grocery store seems to have not only living clientele, but also an apparition shopper who likes to walk through the store, peruse the merchandise, and then saunter toward the back of the store where they vanish into the back wall!
+The old grocery store seems to have not only living clientele, but also the apparition of a shopper who likes to walk through the aisles, peruse the merchandise, and then saunter toward the back of the store where they vanish into the back wall!

 Spectral Watering Hole

-The town’s oldest saloon, Diamond Lil’s, which was built in 1862, also is haunted by past customers, long dead, who had many a good time at this favorite place of respite, where they enjoyed a drink and perhaps a game of cards, after a hard day in the mines.
+The town’s oldest saloon, Diamond Lil’s, which was built in 1862, is also haunted by past customers, long dead, who had many a good time here, where they enjoyed a drink and perhaps a game of cards, after a hard day in the mines.

 PARANORMAL FINDINGS

-Paranormal Activity has been experienced by the living for years, probably becoming more active after the townspeople decided to restore their historical down town; restoring old buildings and reconstructing others.
-Spirits also have long been seen in the graveyards ever since remains have been buried here.
+Paranormal activity has been experienced by the living for years, probably becoming more frequent after the townspeople decided to restore the historical downtown.
+Spirits have also long been seen in the graveyards, ever since remains were first buried here.

-I could find no shared hard evidence of any investigations done here that has been posted on-line.
-I know that investigations must of been done here, I just can’t find them at this moment.
+I could find no shared hard evidence of any investigations posted online.
+I know that investigations must have been done, I just can’t find them at the moment.

 STILL HAUNTED?